ggonzalez710/gonzalez_101441_project01_Pacman/README.md

 After calling 'handleKey', the function 'eatFood' is called to check if pacman ate one of the foods, and if so, then the score is updated; inside 'eatFood', the function 'checkWin' is called to check if a player ate all of map's food and won the game.

-Function 'moveCharacters' is called continually in a while loop that is placed inside the function 'runGame'.
-Function 'runGame' first draws the map, pacman's food, pacman and the ghosts, and it then enters the while loop where 'moveCharacters' is continually called 4 times in a row (since there are 4 ghosts).
+<br>Function 'moveCharacters' is called continually in a while loop that is placed inside the function 'runGame'.
+Function 'runGame' first draws the map,
+pacman's food, pacman and the ghosts, and it then enters the while loop where 'moveCharacters' is continually called 4 times in a row (since there are 4 ghosts).